Website Redesign

 Current use

-This is used when a site is outdated, unclear, slow, or underperforming in search.
+Teams use it when a site is outdated, unclear, slow, or underperforming in search.
 Work usually includes information architecture, offer clarity, on-page SEO, and mobile usability.[1][2]

 Performance